Charlatan (2020 film): Production

 The film was a Czech-Irish-Polish-Slovak co-production.
-The venture included Marlene Film Production (Czech Republic), Kevan Van Thompson, Mike Downey (Chairman of European Film Academy) and Sam Taylor - both from Film & Music Entertainment Ltd (Ireland), Madants (Poland) and Furia Film (Slovakia) Others involved were Czech Television, Barrandov Studio, Studio Metrage, Moderator Inwestycje, Rozhlas a televízia Slovenska, CertiCon, Vladimír a Taťána Maříkovi and Magic Lab.
+The venture included Marlene Film Production (Czech Republic), Kevan Van Thompson, Mike Downey (Chairman of European Film Academy) and Sam Taylor – both from Film & Music Entertainment Ltd (Ireland), Madants (Poland) and Furia Film (Slovakia).
+Others involved were Czech Television, Barrandov Studio, Studio Metrage, Moderator Inwestycje, Radio and Television of Slovakia, CertiCon, Vladimír a Taťána Maříkovi, and Magic Lab.

 Shooting started on 1 April 2019 at Mladá Boleslav Prison.
 Principal photography took 36 Days.
 Shooting concluded in July 2019.
 The film entered postproduction on 4 July 2019.

 Release

 The film premiered at Berlin International Film Festival on 27 February 2020.
 It was set to enter distribution for Czech cinemas on 26 March 2020.
 Due to the COVID-19 pandemic, distribution was delayed to 20 August 2020.
 The film was viewed by 59,073 people during its first weekend in Czech Theatres.
-Despite strong Competition the film had strong attendance during its second weekend with 37 000 People while being narrowly beaten only by Tenet.
-It was chosen to be part of 26th Kolkata International Film Festival January 2021 lineup and shown on 11 January 2021 at Cinema Centenary Building of West Bengal government.
+Despite strong competition, the film had strong attendance during its second weekend with 37,000 people, only narrowly beaten only by Tenet.